The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 Pelosi had promised anti-war Democrat members that she would stick by her guns and not put forward any more legislation this year that would fund the war in Iraq.

-But funding Afghanistan, which the administration could then use to send to Iraq would allow her to stick to the letter of her pledge.
+But funding Afghanistan, which the administration didn't use to send to Iraq, would allow her to stick to the letter of her pledge.

 If you do this, the world is going to find out about it, and so are your anti-war kook fringe-based lunatics.